Skip to Content

 Once the grounds are agreed and declared, candidates or supervisors should make an application for the embargo, stating the reason for the embargo.

-Applications for a thesis embargo should be on the appropriate proforma, available from the Graduate Research School.
-The application should be signed by the supervisor and candidate before being submitted to Research Management Services, which will then forward it to the Assistant Vice Chancellor, Research and Enterprise.
+Applications for a thesis embargo should be on the appropriate form, available from the Graduate Research School.
+The application should be signed by the supervisor and candidate before being submitted to Research & Enterprise Office, which will then forward it to the Provost.
 This application should be processed before the thesis is bound and should be bound into all copies of the thesis.
 Note that the wording of the thesis abstract repository may need to be adjusted in the light of the need to protect Intellectual Property.

 Assessment of the health and safety risk of a proposed project should be made to ensure no action or inaction causes harm to anyone, the place of work or the environment.
 The hazard and risk assessment should be used to establish appropriate controls for the research work.
 The supervisor is always responsible for checking and verifying the adequacy of the assessment prior to practical work commencing.
 The Health and Safety Office or Regional Health and Safety Advisor should be consulted for advice on methodologies that can be used for hazard or risk assessment.
 More information is available on the Massey website.